ranzlee/razorx/README.md

 **_Run the `dotnet watch` command in the terminal to launch the app (or `Ctrl-R` to rebuild if it is running).
 You should now be able to add TODOs to the list._**

-#### PROBLEM: The form is not reset after saving a TODO - SOLUTION: Send an new form after saving a TODO
+#### PROBLEM: The form is not reset after saving a TODO - SOLUTION: Send a new form after saving a TODO

 **_Update the TodosModel with the `//New` code._**